-Pink outdoor paint: the 2022 garden trend
+Pink outdoor paint: the 2024 exteriors trend

 As the weather warms up and days get longer, our attention turns to our outdoor spaces.
 Whether that space is an extensive garden, a paved courtyard or a terrace, there are ample opportunities to brighten it up.

 When decorating outdoors, it’s important to use the right paint.
 Exterior paint encompasses masonry paint, wood paint and metal paint (as well as wood stains and varnishes).
 Our exterior paints are formulated to be hard-wearing and durable.
 They are sprayable through an airless sprayer too.
 So, you’ll find the ideal formulation for garden furniture paint, decking, summerhouse or shed and other woodwork, railings and fences, and exterior walls and doors.

 This year, more than ever, we’re getting bolder with garden colours.
 Flowers aren’t the only way to add variety, vibrancy and interest.
 There are many shades of garden paint colour and the one that’s guaranteed to bring cheer is pink.